clef-men/article_zoo_popl/popl26-response-draft.md

 >    might be possibly merged, as your other proposed changes were?
 Or
 >    are there drawbacks/design considerations that prevent that?

-We have not started the upstreaming discussion yet. `[@generative]` is a much simpler change to implement than (say) atomic record fields, it suffices to ask the compiler to pretend that the fields of the constructor are mutable instead of immutable.
+We have not started the upstreaming discussion yet. `[@generative]` is a much simpler change to implement than (say) atomic record fields, it suffices to ask the optimizer to pretend that the fields of the constructor are mutable instead of immutable.
 So we hope that it could be easier to gather consensus, and feel optimistic that it could be received positively by compiler maintainers.

-(When we discussed `[@generative]` with OCaml maintainers, they pointed an interesting interaction with the `Set` and `Map` module of the standard library.
+(When we explained our justification for `[@generative]` to OCaml maintainers, they pointed an interesting potential use-case within the `Set` and `Map` module of the standard library.
 The `add` function in this module check the physical equality of its output with its input on recursive call into the relevant subtree, and in this case returns the larger input tree unchanged.
 The documentation states that the input is returned unchanged if the element is already in the set, but in fact this guarantee may be broken by unsharing, so one might want to add `[@generative]` to their data constructors to strengthen the guarantee.)

-Our main non-upstreamed change currently is the support for atomic arrays.
+Our most substantial non-upstreamed change currently is the support for atomic arrays.
 It builds on top of the now-merged machinery for atomic record fields, so it is less invasive than atomic fields were.
 But it will require more review work and discussion than generative constructors:

 - Example of non-scientific questions that will take some time to be discussed are: should this be an Atomic.Array submodule, or maybe an Array.Atomic submodule, or a first-level Atomic_Array module?
 Should the new module export many helpful functions as the main Array module does, or just the bare primitives necessary to manipulate arrays in user code?